Peripheral subgroups of Kleinian groups: Pleating varieties

 \begin{thm} The $\Lambda$-pleating variety $ \mc{P}_{\Lambda} \subset X(G) $ for a convex cofinite manifold group $ G $ and lamination $ \Lambda $ is a real semi-algebraic set.
-If a $\Lambda$-circle chain $ \{\Pi_{i,j}\} $ is chosen, then $ \mc{P}_\Lambda $ is obtained as the intersection of the feasible regions of the three sets of inequalities listed in (1)--(3) below, together with an additional inequality that selects the connected components of the result which meet the cusp on $ \partial \QH(G) $ indexed by $ \Lambda $ (which may be chosen to be polynomial by \cref{lem:connectedness_is_semi}). \begin{enumerate} \item Every $ \Pi_{i,j} $ must have trace parameters satisfying the real semi-algebraic conditions in \cref{prp:schottky_rays}; that is, $ \mc{P}_\Lambda \subset \mathbold{\chi}_\Lambda^{-1}(\mathbold{T}_\Lambda(\R)) $. \item For every pair of peripheral groups in the circle chain which are incident modulo the conjugation action of $ G $ (i.e. have lifts which are incident in $ \FPer(G) $), an inequality given by \cref{cor:incidence_inequalities} must be satisfied that ensures that the two peripheral discs intersect but do not coincide. \item For every pair of peripheral groups which are not incident modulo the conjugation action, an inequality given by \cref{cor:incidence_inequalities} must be satisfied that ensures that the two peripheral discs are strictly disjoint. \end{enumerate} \end{thm} \begin{proof} If a parameter for a group lies on $ \mc{P}_\Lambda $ then clearly it satisfies the three inequalities.
-The converse follows from \cref{lem:pl_ray_is_glued_discs}: start at a point which is known to lie on the pleating ray, and then deform slightly while keeping the three conditions (1)--(3) satisfied.
-By deforming continuously in this way the entire connected component of the semi-algebraic set can be obtained, and \cref{lem:pl_ray_is_glued_discs} is stable under these deformations; i.e. by a similar argument to the proof of \cref{prp:schottky_rays} and to the arguments in~\cite{keen94,komoriseries98} we find that the pleating variety is open and closed in the semi-algebraic set cut out by the inequalities in (1)--(3) and so is a union of connected components of that set. \end{proof}
+If a $\Lambda$-circle chain $ \{\Pi_{i,j}\} $ is chosen, then $ \mc{P}_\Lambda $ is obtained as the intersection of the feasible regions of the three sets of inequalities listed in (1)--(3) below, together with an additional inequality that selects the connected components of the result which meet the cusp on $ \partial \QH(G) $ indexed by $ \Lambda $ (which may be chosen to be polynomial, because connected components of semi-algebraic sets can be separated by polynomial inequalities~\cite[Theorem~5.21]{basu}). \begin{enumerate} \item Every $ \Pi_{i,j} $ must have trace parameters satisfying the real semi-algebraic conditions in \cref{prp:schottky_rays}; that is, $ \mc{P}_\Lambda \subset \mathbold{\chi}_\Lambda^{-1}(\mathbold{T}_\Lambda(\R)) $. \item For every pair of peripheral groups in the circle chain which are incident modulo the conjugation action of $ G $ (i.e.\ have lifts which are incident in $ \FPer(G) $), an inequality given by \cref{cor:incidence_inequalities} must be satisfied that ensures that the two peripheral discs intersect but do not coincide. \end{enumerate} \end{thm} \begin{proof} Let $ S \subset X(G) $ be the set of points satisfying the claimed inequalities.
+If a parameter for a group lies on $ \mc{P}_\Lambda $ then clearly it satisfies the given inequalities, i.e. $ \mc{P}_\Lambda \subseteq S $.
+To see that $ \mc{P}_\Lambda $ is a union of connected components, we run an open-closed argument similar to those in Keen and Series~\cite[\S\S3--4]{keen94} and Komori and Series~\cite{komoriseries98}.

+Suppose we fix a point in $ \mc{P}_\Lambda $, and then deform slightly away from it while keeping the inequality conditions satisfied.
+By \cref{prp:schottky_rays} every F-peripheral group remains F-peripheral and hence by \cref{lem:pl_ray_is_glued_discs} the new group remains on the pleating ray.
+Thus $\mc{P}_\Lambda$ is open in $ S $.